itzz-sarvesh-24/Ex.No-6-Prompt-Engineering/README.md

 Insight: The review is neutral.
 ```
 ## Result:
-The experiment provided a clear understanding of Generative AI, its models, modern AI tools, and the construction of LLMs.
-The evolution timeline highlights how AI has progressed from rule-based systems to advanced generative and multimodal intelligence.
+The Python program was successfully developed to simulate integration with multiple AI tools and perform sentiment analysis on generated text using the VADER sentiment analyzer from NLTK.